Marketing Basics: Everything You Need to Get Started

 The Four Ps of Marketing

 One of the most widely recognized frameworks in marketing basics is the Four Ps of Marketing: Product, Price, Place, and Promotion.
 This concept was developed by E. Jerome McCarthy in 1960 and remains a cornerstone for building marketing strategies.
+These elements form the bedrock of a successful marketing strategy and are often supplemented with modern approaches like behavioral targeting in digital marketing to better understand consumer preferences.

 1. Product

+Your product is the core of your business.
+It’s essential to combine traditional strategies with innovations like artificial intelligence in digital marketing, which can help enhance your product offerings through personalization.
 Your product is the heart of your marketing efforts.
 Whether it’s a physical item or a service, understanding what you’re offering and how it benefits your customers is key.
 Ask yourself:

 • What are the features and benefits of my product?